- Research at Western

 The membership of the BRSC must have the collective technical and scientific expertise to review and assess all the matters that are likely be put to it by the organisation.

-The Chair is a senior academic with appropriate expertise and is appointed by the Deputy Vice-Chancellor and Vice-President (Research and Development).
+The Chair is a senior academic with appropriate expertise and previous BRSC experience.

-The committee will include: a representative from Work Health and Safety (WHS); a specialist in radiation safety; a member from the Animal Ethics Committee; a representative from Capital Works, and an independent member (not otherwise affiliated with the University).
-These will be appointed by the Deputy Vice-Chancellor and Vice-President (Research and Development).
+The committee will include: a representative from Work Health and Safety (WHS); a specialist in radiation safety; a representative from Division of Finance and Resources (Infrastructure Services), and an independent member (not otherwise affiliated with the University).

-An appointed member shall hold office for a term of two years and upon retirement, shall be eligible for re-appointment.
+All appointments to the BRSC will be made by the Deputy Vice-Chancellor (Research, Enterprise and International).
+An appointed member shall hold office for a term of three years and upon retirement, shall be eligible for re-appointment.

-The Deputy Vice-Chancellor and Vice-President (Research and Development) may appoint a person to fill a casual vacancy in the membership of the Committee.
-The appointed individual's term will be the same as their predecessor.
+The Deputy Vice-Chancellor (Research, Enterprise and International) may appoint a person to fill a casual vacancy in the membership of the Committee.
+The appointed individual’s term will be the same as their predecessor.

-There are five (5) meetings each year; one every 2 months commencing in February.
+There are eight (8) meetings each year; one every six weeks commencing in February.

 The main business of the committee will be to consider new applications that require Biosafety and Radiation Safety approval and to carry out inspections of certified physical containment facilities.
 However, they will consider other matters of Radiation and Biosafety that affect the University e.g. University policy.